 If you opt for the official vans, you will have to add a stop to your itinerary, since they only leave from Paineiras Visitors Center, which is located at Estrada das Paineiras.

 You have to keep in mind that each type of access to Corcovado Mountain will give you a different experience.
-Both of them are valid and interesting, though.
+Though, both of them are valid and interesting.

 Cog train access to Christ the Redeemer

 In my opinion, the access to Christ the Redeemer by train is by far the coolest of all.